georgezzeng/Articles/README.md

 publish_on:
   - <htcondor, path, osg, chtc> - This indicates what website this article will be shown on
   - <htcondor, path, osg, chtc> - If more then one then add as a list

+type:
+  - <news, user> - This indicates if this article is based on a user's experience with our services or a news story about what we have done.

 canonical_url: <This is a absolute url that points to the canonical site>